CESOP reporting: rules, thresholds and who must file

 What counts as a “cross-border” payment?

-Does the 25-transaction threshold reset per quarter?
+Does the 25-payment threshold reset each quarter?

 What about refunds and reversals?